I'm a delegate at Mobility Field Day 1!

 The IT Crowd: Moss Introduces Jen To The Internet Such a great show.
 This is one of my faves scenes

 UPDATE: See the comment below by Andrew Von Nagy.
 It clarifies what I said about hidden SSIDs and DFS.

 I'm a huge advocate of using DFS channels in most medium to large deployment scenarios.
 But, you should always validate your channel plan and make sure it doesn't cause issues with you WLAN.
 By that I mean verify that your devices actually do support DFS.
 It’s possible certain devices support DFS, but not ALL DFS channels.
 Checking manufacturer documentation, Google, or site like clients.mikealbano.com can help you figure that out.

 Case in point: Hidden SSIDs.
 Most wireless folks recommend against using hidden SSIDs.
 It doesn't provide any security, requires more work to connect devices to, and some NIC drivers don't like hidden networks and won't, or have trouble, connecting to them.

 There are practical reasons to hide an SSID - to avoid confusion between networks, or to simplify your network advertisement.
-But, security isn't one of them, the AP is still beaconing, clients probe more (so you're wasting airtime), and the SSID is sent in plaintext in their association requests anyway and it's not that difficult to find them.
+But, security isn't one of them, the AP is still beaconing, clients probe more (so you're wasting airtime and announcing the SSID anyways), and the SSID is sent in plaintext in association requests anyway, so it's not that difficult to find them.

 But, there's yet another reason to avoid hidden SSIDs - especially if you want to take advantage of DFS (Dynamic Frequency Selection) in your WLAN: